 In order to ensure quality control and self-sustainability of each compost system DPR has created a volunteer cooperative governance structure operated by community compost cooperative.
 Each cooperative will have at least one compost manager and as many compost members as each bin can handle (approximately 100).
 The basic requirements are listed below:

-Compost Manager (can't start a cooperative without a manager)
+Compost Manager (3-5 hours a month and can't start a cooperative without a manager)

 - Ensure quality control